 Have you ever opened a website where first a full-length window gains your attention featuring a sign-up form?

 Well, that’s the welcome gate.
 It appears right after visitors land on your website.

-You also have to understand if a popup isn’t large enough or capable enough to grab the attention of the visitor, then it wouldn’t work.
+You also have to understand that if a popup isn’t large enough or capable enough to grab the visitor’s attention, then it wouldn’t work.

 So if you face this problem where even with a lot of sign-up forms across the pages, you are yet not receiving email addresses or getting sign-ups, then the welcome gate is the choice to go.

-Welcome Gates appear on your website as soon as the visitor lands on the site.
+Welcome Gates appears on your website as soon as the visitor lands on the site.
 However, you can change that setting.

 The welcome gate still gives a few seconds to the website visitor to see a glimpse of the actual website they are visiting, so they don’t think that they mistakenly clicked on the wrong site.

 Welcome gates are quite like their own landing page but it is important how and when you use it.